 80 mm Tachos (RCA50 ***)

-From August 1919, tachos will be fitted with eight way M8 connectors on the rear of the enclosure and supplied with a cable and matching over-moulded connector and will have the new filter fitted inside the tacho case.
+All tachos are fitted with eight way M8 connectors on the rear of the enclosure and supplied with a cable and matching over-moulded connector.

-Shift Lights will no longer be supplied with every tacho but will be available to order separately.
-The new type has a threaded metal body held in place with a nut behind the dash.
+Shift Lights with a threaded metal body held in place with a nut behind the dash are available to order.

 *Call Farringdon for information on sensors and the new Filter box.